Why learning is important for students?

 - Convince him/her to pursue a stream something similar or even irrelevant to what he/she initially strives for.

 - Be stubborn and strive again and again so that one day, he strikes it and proves others wrong.

-The real problem arises when a student confuses that he could not get the seat because the seats were limited and reserved so that he had to compete only for a fraction of those seats.
-He will come to a conclusion that it was because of the marginal amount of seats that made him to lose and if he has access to compete for the entire availability of seats, he could and eventually would have got his spot in the college that he dreamed of.
+The real problem arises when a student confuses that he could not get the seat because the seats were limited and reserved.
+He will conclude that it was because of the marginal amount of seats that made him lose and if he has access to competing for the entire availability of seats, he could and eventually would have got his spot in the college that he dreamed of.

 This brings us to the basic concept of supply and demand with an extra exception.
-The benchmark of the seats is finalized based upon the marks secured by the students in the previous years and eventually a student has to cross the benchmark to a have a seat.
-As the demand for the seats increase, the notion of limited seats arises.
+The benchmark of the seats is finalized based upon the marks secured by the students in the previous years.
+So eventually, a student has to cross the benchmark to have a seat.
+As the demand for seat increases, the notion of limited seats arises.
 This notion could be of several factors; from varying threshold cut-offs in different quotas to a large number of students competing for very few spots.

 On the contrary, in recent days, some claim being misled by the masses that removing the reservation based upon one’s caste can be the ONLY solution to this problem.
 For instance, an individual would get the opportunity to get one out of the 100 seats that are available if the reservation is removed.
-The probability is very clear and one would come to a conclusion that one out of hundred is fairer than one out of 20 or 30.
+The probability is very clear and one would conclude that one out of a hundred is fairer than one out of 20 or 30.
 This is where one fails to understand the equity over equality of education that the Indian constitution provides.

 - “The poor and undeserved get into colleges very easily whereas those who are capable and worthy get rejected in the name of caste.”

-- “This system has not supported the country in any way whatsoever and in fact is promotes the caste mindset in a different way.”
+- “This system has not supported the country in any way whatsoever and fact promotes the caste mindset differently.”

 ProTeen’s 21st Century learning gives the better aspect of learning.